Hârn (campaign set): Reception

 In the September 1983 edition of Dragon (Issue 77), Roger E. Moore was impressed by the enclosed map, calling it "beautiful.
 If you are a fan of fantasy cartography, the map makes a wonderful addition to one's collection."
 Due to the lack of ready-made adventures or adventure hooks, Moore recommended the game system for experienced gamemasters "who don't mind using a largely pre-fabricated universe", but warned "It is not a good idea to purchase Harn if you like to extensively alter game material unless you don't mind spending money."
 He concluded with a recommendation, saying, "Harn should be more than sufficient for most gaming needs [...]
 It could be better, but it is very good."

 Steve Jackson reviewed Hârn for Fantasy Gamer magazine and stated that "Who should buy Harn?
 Certainly not the novice gamer; this is advanced material, requiring expertise with some chosen system.
-Harn is for the experienced referee or gaming group that is ready to start а new campaign, It is not "source material" that can easily be taken apart and worked into an existing adventure, To enjoy Harn, you will have to send your characters there, or start a whole new campaign with Harnian folk, If that idea appeals to you, you will probably get many hours of play from Harn."
+Harn is for the experienced referee or gaming group that is ready to start a new campaign, It is not "source material" that can easily be taken apart and worked into an existing adventure, To enjoy Harn, you will have to send your characters there, or start a whole new campaign with Harnian folk, If that idea appeals to you, you will probably get many hours of play from Harn."

 Morgan Woodward reviewed Hârn for Different Worlds magazine and stated that "The attractiveness of the Harn cover is a winner, and the excellent product within is a long-awaited dream for gamemasters and players alike.
 I hope that Crossby and friends will produce the Lythia map and other promised Harn playaids, and that other companies will take the hint that among gamers there is a huge hunger for quality work such as Harn.
 Enjoy."

 In the August 1984 edition of White Dwarf (Issue #56), Simon Farrell thought that Hârn "is a useful aid to almost any fantasy role-playing game," but he warned players that there was little information about non-human characters, the setting had very little magic, and statistics for non-player characters were not included.
 For those reasons, he gave it a below-average overall rating of 6 out of 10.

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan noted that "Of all the generic settings (including City State of the Invincible Overlord, Haven, and Thieves' World) Harn is the least frivolous and most ambitious."
 Swan thought the major advantage Harn had over its competitors was that it was "supplemented by dozens of sourcebooks."
 Swan concluded by giving this product a rating of 3 out of 4, saying "Players expecting a surplus of magic and monsters will be disappointed, but those looking for serious, intelligent adventures can find plenty of them in Harn."